SeanMcP/a11y-wednesday/190215-safely-hide-elements/index.md

 tags: ['hide', 'element', 'safely']
 ---

-If you need to hide an HTML element from view while keeping it accessible to screen readers, position it far off screen with a helper class.
+To hide an HTML element from view while keeping it accessible to screen readers, position it far off screen with a helper class.
 Make sure you're still managing and displaying a focus state!

 ```css
 /* Use with caution */